Signs of a bad recruiter

 A great recruiter will ditch jargon and clichés and speak like an average human.
 They avoid things like "innovative and advanced technologies" and "we only work with top talent."
 What are you even saying?!
 Get to the point.

-Whether the cliché-loving recruiter sees this or not, it makes him/her sound snobby and superficial.
+Whether the cliché-loving recruiter sees this or not, it makes him/her sound snobby and superficial and is one of those "red-flag" signs of a bad recruiter.
 Remember: this is a people business.
 So be a person.
 In other words: just be yourself.